In this post, I will present you a couple of ways to increase the involvement of the chest muscles in the bench press.

 Your ego may hate it, but learning proper form requires a reduction of the load.
 You can’t make effective changes to your technique with heavy weights.
 The body needs time to adapt to the new groove.
 When your focus is on lifting more weight, your strongest body parts take over.
 This could potentially diminish the involvement of the chest in the movement.

 2. Grab the bar and crush it

-When you hold the bar as hard as you can you are forming a strong base and increase the muscle tension.
-In this case that’s good because unlike sports such as swimming lifting weights is about strength, and tension is required.
-When you hold the bar harder you immediately improve your strength because less of it is lost in the nothingness when you push-up.
-You will feel tension going down from your forearms, into your biceps and even in your chest by just holding the bar tight.
+When you hold the bar as hard as you can, you form a strong base and increase the muscle tension in the whole upper body chain.
+You will feel tension going down from your forearms, into your biceps and even into your chest by just holding the bar tight.
+Squeeze!

-Don’t just let the bar crash on your chest.
+Don’t let the bar crash on your chest.
 Hold it tight and lower it under control.
-A great deal of people only care about the lifting part but the negative (lowering) is just as important since it prepares you for the actual pushing phase.
-If you are not tight and don’t lower the weight under control, you are losing strength.
-Your joints are also compromised.
-Be in control of the weight as much as it allows you.
+Many people only care about the lifting part, but the negative (lowering) is just as important since it prepares you for the actual pushing phase.
+If you are not tight, you are losing strength.
+In addition, any amount of bouncing and instability will increase the stress on the joints tremendously.
+Be in control of the weight as much as it allows you to.

 5.Don’t keep your elbows too close to your body

 While all other points are important, this one makes all the difference.
-When you are pushing the weight up imagine that you are trying you bring your hands together.
+When you are pushing the weight up, imagine that you are trying you bring your hands together.
 DON’T ACTUALLY DO IT!
 Just imagine it.
 It helps if you visualize a spring being squeezed between your hands.
 If you do this technique correctly, it will give you a great chest pump.
-You can even do it when you are performing other exercises such as push-ups and dumbbell bench presses.
+You can use the same technique during other exercises such as push-ups and dumbbell bench presses.